Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 I chose LeNet-5 as the initial architecture; however, after first time of training, the validation accuracy turns out to be less than 0.93 while the accuracy of training set is approaching to 1.0.
 I realize this is a symble of overfiting; therefore, I utilize the regulization on weights of last fully-connected layer and drop-out (p=0.5) after the activation layer of each fully-connected layer.
 This provide a good accuracy (0.93) on the validation set of the German Traffic Sign data set that satisfied the minimum criterion of the project.

 However, when I tested the model with images that are **not** from the German Traffic Sign Dataset, the model failed to classify any of the sign.

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+After I visualize the activation of the first convolution layer using the `outputFeatureMap()` function, I discovered that the features it detected is quite restricted in the original LeNet-5 setting (6 channels for output featuremap).
+More specifically, at least one channel activated at the region of *sky* but none of them activated at the pattern drawn in the sign.

+Finally, I decided to increase the number of channel in first convolutional layer to 16.
+This resulted in higher accuracy in tranning set, validation set, and test set.
+However, the predictions on new images still quite low.
+The analysis will be described below.

 ### Test a Model on New Images